sadoyan/webrados/README.md

-**GO-WebRados**
+**WebRados**
 ---------

-**Go-WebRados** is a simple and high performance HTTP service for **CEPH** distributed file system.
+**WebRados** is a simple and high performance HTTP service for **CEPH** distributed file system.
 The main goal of this tool is to provide simple HTTP interface for **Ceph's** bare **RADOS** layer.
-**Go-WebRados** is not a replacement for **RadosGW** as is does not have all reach APIs and features of RadosGW(S3, Swift, etc ...), instead it stands for simplicity and performance.
+**WebRados** is not a replacement for **RadosGW** as is does not have all reach APIs and features of RadosGW(S3, Swift, etc ...), instead it stands for simplicity and performance.

-GO-WebRados relies on HTTP methods to interact with RADOS object, thus it can provide access to objects store in RADOS directly from internet browser .
+WebRados relies on HTTP methods to interact with RADOS object, thus it can provide access to objects store in RADOS directly from internet browser .
 The ide is to have web accessible storage for millions of relatively small files, which can be accessed from browser directly.

-GO-WebRados relies on C bindings of **Ceph** so in order to run this program you need to install Ceph packages.
+WebRados relies on C bindings of **Ceph** so in order to run this program you need to install Ceph packages.
-Running Ceph services on computer which hosts GO-WebRados is not required, it's even better to have a dedicated server or server for running GO-WebRados
+Running Ceph services on computer which hosts WebRados is not required, it's even better to have a dedicated server or server for running WebRados

 ### **Download and install**
 ---------

-You can build GO-WebRados from source or download precompiled binaries.
-If you already have installed Cephs packages and want to make things easy , just download te GO-WebRados binary, make it executeable, and you are ready to run .
+You can build WebRados from source or download precompiled binaries.
+If you already have installed Cephs packages and want to make things easy , just download te WebRados binary, make it executeable, and you are ready to run .

 Building from a source is also easy.